-The Primary Home Care (PHC) Program is a Medicaid entitlement program designed to provide home care services to Texas residents that require assistance performing the basic activities of daily living such as bathing, eating and toileting.
+The Primary Home Care (PHC) program is a Medicaid entitlement program designed to provide home care services to Texas residents who require assistance performing the basic activities of daily living, such as bathing, eating and toileting.
 A Medicaid “entitlement” program means that anyone who is eligible for the program is guaranteed to receive services under the program.
 This differs from some other Medicaid programs in which eligible individuals may be put on a wait list for services.

-Participants in the PHC Program can be approved for up to 50 hours / week of assistance.
-However, the average individual receives approximately 16 hours / week.
+Participants in the PHC program can be approved for up to 50 hours a week of assistance.
 Services can include assistance with any of the following:

 This program is administered by the Texas Health and Human Services Commission.
 Visit their website to learn more.
 Readers should be aware that their webpage does not provide much additional information, nor is it intended for a consumer audience.